Kathy is an avid gardener who loves to grow perennials and vegetables in her zone 5 Ontario gardens.

 During the process of transforming our front yard from a less than bland lawn to a garden, we got to know many of our neighbours much better.
-People passing by on the street would stop to ask about what we were doing, and later on others stopped by to admire it and complement us on the results.
+People passing by on the street would stop to ask about what we were doing, and later on, others stopped by to admire it and compliment us on the results.

 I've also had people offer to give me some of their perennials that they were moving or dividing, which was very much appreciated and helped to keep the costs of the new garden down.